Filesystem Repository for Kopia

 repository: kopia-secret

-# NFS PVC as repository - simple and secure
+# NFS PVC as repository using moverVolumes

-repositoryPVC: nfs-backup-pvc
+claimName: nfs-backup-pvc

 compression: "zstd"